PolyArch/cs259/index.md

 hardware pipelines, and operating systems.
 Ie. if push comes to shove, it is expected that you could design a simple low-performance processor.

-All of that said, we will spend time going in depth on background/review during the first two-or-so weeks to build a foundation for more advanced architetcure concepts.
+All of that said, we will spend time going in depth on background/review during the first two-or-so weeks to build a foundation for more advanced architecture concepts.

 ### News

-* <span style="color:blue">This is a preliminary Website: Don't believe anything until class begins. : ) </span>
 * Office hours on Wed.
 Oct.
 10th/17th are from 10:00am to 11:00am instead.

 [//]: # (this is a random comment  .... [recruiting page]({{site.baseurl}}/08-recruiting/)  )